List of ironclad warships of Austria-Hungary: Drache class

 Beginning with the launch of the French ironclad Gloire in 1859, the major European powers embarked on naval construction programs to modernize their fleets to match the development of the armored frigate.
-The Austrian Navy, under the direction of Marinekommandant (Naval Commandant) Archduke Ferdinand Max, ordered its first two ships in 1860 in response to Italy's order for the two s.
+The Austrian Navy, under the direction of Marinekommandant (Naval Commandant) Archduke Ferdinand Max, ordered its first two ships in 1860 in response to Italy's order for the two Formidabile-class ironclads, which marked the beginning of the Austro-Italian ironclad arms race.
 The Austrian vessels, Drache and Salamander, were designed by Josef von Romako, the chief constructor of the Austrian Navy.
 Both ships were built by Stabilimento Tecnico Triestino in Trieste.
 They were small broadside ironclads, armed with a battery of twenty-eight guns.
 They provided the basis of the subsequent Kaiser Max and Erzherzog Ferdinand Max classes, which formed the core of the Austrian fleet at the Battle of Lissa.

 The two ships were kept in Austrian waters to protect against a possible Danish attack during the Second Schleswig War of 1864, though the Danish fleet remained in the North and Baltic Seas for the duration of the conflict.
 Two years later, during the Seven Weeks' War against Prussia and Italy, Drache and Salamander saw action at the Battle of Lissa under Wilhelm von Tegetthoff, where the Austrian fleet decisively defeated the Italian Regia Marina.
 During the battle, Drache destroyed the coastal defense ship Palestro.
 Drache was damaged by heavy Italian fire, but Salamander was not seriously damaged in the battle.
 The ships saw little use after the war, and by 1875, both were in poor condition.
 Drache's wooden hull was badly rotted by that time, and so she was removed from service and ultimately broken up in 1883.
 Salamander served as a guard ship from 1875 to 1883, when she was hulked; she was dismantled in 1896.